pbouzakis/spak/doc/app-component.md

 - index.js main module

 ### the main module (entry point)
-An `npm` packge can specify a main module, however the standard is to have an `index.js` in the root of the package.
-Components use the index module to declare what internal modules can be used by other other components as well as a `default export` of a `YepAppComponent` class that can register with the system the component and specify what services it implements.
+An `npm` package can specify a main module, however, the standard is to have an `index.js` in the root of the package.
+Components use the index module to declare what internal modules can be used by other other components, as well as a `default export` of a `YepAppComponent` class that can register the component with the system and specify what services it implements.

 ## Example index.js
 The following is a sample `index.js` module that would live in the root of the component.